Annual Technical Report 2006 on Industrial Design Information Activities submitted by United States of America (SCIT/ATR/ID/2006/US)

 IV.
 Search file establishment and upkeep

 Using Optical Character Recognition, the USPTO has captured the text of all U.S. patents back to 1790, which is approximately 3.9 million additional documents.
 This text has not been perfected and contains mistakes in reading letters, and does not associate the data with the fields in the search system.
-It is being characterized as the “dirty OCR data.”
-The dirty OCR’ed text of the U.S. patent backfile was provided to the Computer Search System (CSS) project and loaded into the EAST and WEST search systems in 2000-2001.
-Initial examiner access to the OCR backfile was provided via the WEST (Web-based Examiner Search Tool) interface in October 2001; it was available in EAST (Examiner’s Automated Search Tool) in January 2002.
-In FY 2002, the USPTO added “clean” bibliographic data to the backfile.
-The OCR patent back file will be made available for exchange with the USPTO’s International partners and for sale to commercial customers.
+It is being characterized as the dirty OCR data.
+The dirty OCR text of the U.S. patent backfile was provided to the Computer Search System (CSS) project and loaded into the EAST and WEST search systems in 2000-2001.
+Initial examiner access to the OCR backfile was provided via the WEST (Web-based Examiner Search Tool) interface in October 2001; it was available in EAST (Examiner Automated Search Tool) in January 2002.
+In FY 2002, the USPTO added clean bibliographic data to the backfile.
+The OCR patent back file will be made available for exchange with USPTO International partners and for sale to commercial customers.

-USPTO examiners have desktop access to over 6,000 journals in electronic format as well as several thousand electronic books
+USPTO examiners have desktop access to over 17,000 journals in electronic format as well as 6,000 thousand electronic books.

-In 2001, registered industrial design images of CD-ROM from the International Bureau and the Japanese Patent Office became available for access by design patent examiners.
+In 2001, registered industrial design images of CD-ROM from the International Bureau and the Japan Patent Office became available for access by design patent examiners.

 Concurrent with the publication of each new Design Patent in the Official Gazette, copies are added to the electronic search files.